degencap777/spraoiAI/src/articles/dont-let-your-love-for-code-make-you-a-bad-engineer/index.md

 ---
 datePublished: 2018-06-21
 dateModified: 2018-06-21
-title: Don’t Let Your Love For Code Make You a Bad Engineer
+title: Don’t Let Your Love for Code Make You a Bad Engineer
 author: cade-scroggins
 description: >-
   At the end of the day, our clients don’t pay us to code—they pay us to solve